Advocacy for New Medications for Type 2 Diabetes!

 The Diabetes Care Support Service (DCSS) audit provided support to GP Practices across Auckland since the early 1990's, helping primary care providers to improve the care delivered to patients with diabetes, or at risk of diabetes.

 As of June 2018 Counties Manukau Health reluctantly ceased funding the service.
 Diabetes Foundation Aotearoa closed the DCSS Audit and commissioned Professor David Simmons and his team to analyse the data.
-A successful evening presentation of initial findings served as a call to action in July 2019 and work continues on analysis, preparation for publication, and planning for action.
+Two successful presentations of findings at the South Auckland Diabetes Summits in 2019 and 2020 have been made, work continues on analysis, preparation for publication, and Summit 3 is set for 26 August 2021.

 For any questions please contact Karen on 273 9650 or email email@example.com